IRCAD-IHU/sight-doc/HowTos/HowTo-ApplicationCreation.rst

 ****************************************

 In the Tutorials, we explain how to create simple applications.
-A XML based application, is defined by an "application bundle" (like a bundle but with some differences that we will describe further).
+A XML based application, is defined by an "application module" (like a module but with some differences that we will describe further).

-Application bundle
+Application module
 -------------------

-This "application bundle" contains a base configuration to run when the application is launched and lists the required bundles for this configuration.
+This "application module" contains a base configuration to run when the application is launched and lists the required modules for this configuration.

-Like a bundle, the application folder needs the CMake files and a plugin.xml file.
-The first difference, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``BUNDLE``.
+Like a module, the application folder needs the CMake files and a plugin.xml file.
+The first difference, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``MODULE``.
 The second difference is the line:

 .. code-block:: cmake

-    bundleParam(appXml PARAM_LIST config PARAM_VALUES tutoDataServiceBasicConfig)
+    moduleParam(appXml PARAM_LIST config PARAM_VALUES tutoDataServiceBasicConfig)

 It defines the main configuration to be launched by the application (see :ref:`Properties.cmake`).